base4nfdi/dmp4nfdi-website/content/docs/rdmodoc/_index.md

 <!-- ## Linked RDMO Information and Documentation -->

-Below you’ll find four section headings—**RDMO Documentation**, **DMP Template Management**, **RDMO FAQs**, and **How To: Template Creation**.
-Clicking on the link below the heading will take you straight to the corresponding page on the official RDMO Read-The-Docs site.

-Each section provides a concise overview of key RDMO resources:
+Below you'll find section headings, each of which provides a concise overview of key RDMO resources:
 Feel free to browse directly via the links below.
+They will take you straight to the corresponding page on the official RDMO Read-The-Docs site.

 ## RDMO Documentation
 - **RDMO Documentation** gives you a complete introduction to RDMO’s features, configuration options, and user interface walkthroughs.